pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/07-ambiguity-without-exit.md

 Waiting is not the only possible response to unsolved ambiguity.
 When waiting becomes intolerable, the system may attempt to force solvability by collapsing ambiguity into an actionable interpretation.

 Paranoia, as used here, refers to this forced acceleration.
-It converts uncertainty into a concrete hypothesis—often adversarial—not because evidence demands it, but because action becomes possible once intention is assigned.
+It converts uncertainty into an often adversarial concrete hypothesis - not because evidence demands it, but because action becomes possible once intention is assigned.

 This maneuver terminates waiting by restoring an object, a motive, and a justification for response.
 It is therefore effective in the short term.
 However, because certainty is imposed rather than derived, error probability is high and downstream cost is often severe.